ATran31/Leaflet-GeoSSE/README.md

 When a successful connection is established, by default the layer expects following types events:

+- Add event
+  > When an `add` event is received from the server, the feature is added or updated.
+- Remove event
+  > When a `remove` event is received from the server, the feature is removed.

+#### Deprecated Event Types

 - Create event
   > When a `create` event is received from the server, the feature is added.
 - Update event
   > When an `update` event is received from the server, the feature is replaced.
 Update events are sent after any change to one or more feature properties.
 - Delete event
   > When a `delete` event is received from the server, the feature is removed.
+Alias of `remove` event.

 ### Other Event Types